MinahilMJ/MinahilMJ/README.md

     🧑‍💻 Aspiring code wizard, currently in training.
     🚀 Still figuring out what all these buttons do.
     🔍 Making sense of code, one error at a time.
-    🛠 From "Hello World" to "Oh no, what did I do?"
-    ⚙ Every day is a new lesson in the code jungle.
     📚 Learning today, innovating tomorrow.

 <!-- Statistics Start -->